 Now on FACEBOOK.
 Please LIKE us to stay in touch.

 NEW!
-Enhanced Coverage of Colorado Wild and Native Trout!!
+Enhanced Coverage of Utah, New Mexico, and Colorado Wild and Native Trout!!

 Now providing coverage for 38 out of the lower 48 states (everywhere there are wild trout)

 WildTroutStreams.com is a resource for fishermen seeking wild and native trout.
 This is not a stream guide in the usual sense.
 Instead, it's a place where we've assembled useful information to help you discover your own favorite fishing spot.
 We provide the most accurate and comprehensive information for locating and mapping wild trout streams throughout the continental US.

 For those of you who are new to the sport, we hope you'll find it rewarding.
 There are literally thousands of streams, and tens of thousands of miles of stream-frontage in the eastern United States that support wild trout populations.

 Freed from the tyranny of the stocking schedule, and the crowds of fisherman who "school up" to catch stockers, you may discover a much more satisfying dimension to the sport.
 Wild fish are just more fun: harder to catch, harder fighting, and much more colorful.

 When you go out fishing for wild trout and have a "good day" (and we hope you have many) it is because the fishermen and women who came before you respected the resource you're now fishing.
 In today's world, there are very few places so remote that you will be the only person to fish them.
 That you had a good day testifies to your predecessors' good stewardship.
 As a newcomer to the sport, we hope you will carry on this noble tradition.

 The 7" wild trout you catch in a typical headwater stream is most likely 3 years old.
 A 10" fish is a giant, 4 or 5 years old, and likely under 1% of the population.
 If you kill them, no stocking truck is going to replace them, and it will take years for other fish to take their place.